pab-nguyen/Analysis-of-my-reading-journey/README.md

 ## Datasets and Methodology
 The dataset is stored in a .csv file.
 It has data of all the books I have read, such as their title, author, date published, date I started reading, date I finished, etc.
 There are 57 books in this dataset.
 After exporting it from Goodreads, I used R Studio and R Markdown to analyze, create charts, and write up the report.
-Check the full report in the link on the top
+Check the full report in the link on the top.

 ## Conclusion
 Answers to question above: